 Proper and frequent handwashing with soap is vital to help combat the spread of virus.
-All employees will be instructed to wash their hands with soap and warm water for 20 seconds at the start of their shift, at least once every break periods, and several times during their shifts, including when they change gloves or otherwise contaminate their hands.
-Employees will receive proper hygiene training and that training will be reinforced on a regular basis.
+All employees are instructed to wash their hands with soap and warm water for 20 seconds at the start of their shift, at least once every break periods, and several times during their shifts, including when they change gloves or otherwise contaminate their hands.
+Employees have received proper hygiene training and that training will be reinforced on a regular basis.

-All employees will receive training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, internal maintenance, Casino Operations, Hotel Operations and Security.
-Training will be available in English and Spanish.
+All employees have receivde training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, internal maintenance, Casino Operations, Hotel Operations and Security.
+Training is available in English and Spanish.

 Personal Vehicle (self-park)